Magician (fantasy): Appearance

-Wizards are often depicted as old, white-haired, and with long white beards majestic enough to occasionally host lurking woodland creatures.
+Due to their traditional image as a wise old man or wise old woman, magicians may be depicted as old, white-haired, and in some instances with their hair (and in the case of male wizards, beards), being long and majestic enough to occasionally host lurking woodland creatures.
 This depiction predates the modern fantasy genre, being derived from the traditional image of wizards such as Merlin.